America Needs a New Way to Combat Disinformation Now

 Indeed, the challenges that faced the 9/11 Commission from creation to final report should not be overlooked.
 Budget, access, and jurisdictional obstacles were daily occurrences.
 Public criticism and conspiracy theories threatened to undermine the work.
 But that moment, as the current one, demanded that the commissioners persevere.
 Just like the 9/11 Commission, a successful National Commission on Information Integrity can—in and of itself—serve as a symbol worldwide of resilience and renewed democratic stability.

 Vera Zakem is a senior technology and policy advisor at the Institute for Security and Technology and a member of the bipartisan Task Force on U.S. Strategy to Support Democracy and Counter Authoritarianism.
-The views expressed are her own.
+She has spent her career developing holistic solutions to counter disinformation and influence campaigns in the United States and globally in the public and private sectors.
 Twitter: @verleza